Would Your Church Like to Host a Prayer Conference?

 What Does It Take?

 There are two possible conferences you can host.

 1. An individual speaker conference.

-The CPLN recommends Jonathan Graf or several speakers from a partner ministry Harvest Prayer Ministries recommend 3 different speakers who can facilitate a prayer conference.
+The CPLN recommends Jonathan Graf, but there are available speakers in your region as well who you could bring in.
 These conferences are put on and expenses covered by your church.
 In a sense you are paying to bring in a speaker for a prayer weekend.
 Expenses may vary, based on travel and housing expenses and agreed upon honorarium.
 Each speaker has slightly different requirements.
 You can pick a speaker either by topic or closeness to you.
 The speakers are listed below, with their location and whether or not they travel nationally or regionally.
 There certainly are lots of other speakers available who can teach on prayer, so you may want to research who is in your area who can facilitate a prayer weekend.